Wbrta/xjb_lib/README.md

 # wiklvrain_lib

 ## Introduction
-This repository is my own library.
+This repository is my own library.</br>
-Here will store some code which I write when I learn or work.
+Here will store some code which I write when I learn or work.</br>
-And maybe this code can be use in some environment.
+And maybe this code can be use in some environment.</br>
-And this repository is only something i play.
+And this repository is only something i play.</br>

 ## Completed File
-I have written some code which probabely will be updated a few days later.
+I have written some code which probabely will be updated a few days later.</br>
-Here are the lists:
+Here are the lists:</br>

 | File Name | Introduction | Last Update |
 | :-------: | :----------: | :---------: |
 | cpp/skip_list.h | a simple version of skip list and may can be used in work | 2017.10.26 |